chrisvacc/home-assistant.io/source/_integrations/aladdin_connect.markdown

   - cover
 ---

 The `aladdin_connect` cover platform lets you control Genie Aladdin Connect garage doors through Home Assistant.
+This integration also works with the OHDAnywhere platform from Overhead Door Company.

 <div class='note'>
 Only doors that are owned by your Aladdin Connect account will be available.
 Doors that your account has been granted shared access to are not yet supported.